CSIS-iLab/southbound/src/content/homepage.md

         <h3><span className="index">01</span> Promote Economic Collaboration </h3>

       text: |-
-        Cooperate with the partner countries on supply chains, domestic demand markets and infrastructure projects.
+        Cooperate with the partner countries on supply chains, market demand, and infrastructure projects.

         * <strong>Supply Chains:</strong> Integrate Taiwan’s competitive industries with the supply chains of other economies, including not only NSP partners but also Japan and the United States.